Ferenc Kalmar: Artistic style

-“Birds are divine creatures.
+Animals are a central subject in Kalmar's work, including birds, insects, lizards, grasshoppers, and butterflies.
+Birds feature prominently, particularly in his larger, brightly painted pieces.
+Kalmar has described his interest in the subject: "Birds are divine creatures.
 Man is astonished with their grace and tenderness.
-Monuments should be erected to these beautiful creatures because our generations may be the last who are lucky to listen to nightingales in nature” he used to say.
+Monuments should be erected to these beautiful creatures because our generations may be the last who are lucky to listen to nightingales in nature."